Religion in Circassia: Catholicism

+Despite these high-level conversions, Catholicism failed to secure a popular footing.
+The absence of liturgical or educational translations in the Circassian language rendered Latin services entirely alien to the general populace, who merely adopted outward legal ceremonies without converting in substance.
+By the mid-14th century, a parallel Catholic diocese emerged at the Genoese colony of Matrega (modern Taman).
+Its bishop, consecrated in 1349 as John, was of native Circassian origin, having risen from slavery to purchase his freedom; tracking data for this diocese ceases after his death in 1376.
+From 1419 until 1482, Matrega was governed autonomously by the Genoese-Circassian Ghisolfi family.
+The ultimate collapse of Catholic missionary efforts is widely attributed to the high-handed, forceful methods sometimes deployed by Genoese authorities to impose religious conformity, which sparked recurring, violent backlashes among the native population.

 As a result of the Catholic Church's missionary work, a Catholic Circassian community, referred to as Frenkkardashi "Frank Brother" in Italian sources, emerged.
 The Genoese also played an active role in spreading Catholicism among the Circassians.
 In 1320, Pope John XXII strengthened the Catholic presence in the region by opening a cathedral in the city of Caffa.

-Taken as a slave to Genoa, John of Zichia converted to Catholicism there and joined the Franciscan Order, then returned to his homeland and engaged in missionary activities.
-In 1349 John of Zichia was appointed Archbishop of Matrega by Pope Clement VI.
-John of Zichia became one of the most prominent religious figures of the period.

 According to a Circassian legend, Circassian prince Inal the Blind gave his daughter to the Genoese leader in exchange for the Catholics leaving Circassia.
 By 1439, two Catholic bishops and one archbishop were recorded as serving on the Taman Peninsula of Circassia.